denten-books/plain-text/main.md

 Deeper metaphysical dread about computation, that should be understood historically (where Lennon gets it right).
 You are not a gadget.

-### Open Textuality

-The proper domain for literary studies is textuality, broadly conceived.

-### 2.5.2 Code as Governance Lessig.

-### 2.5.3 Engineering
-for Dissent Agency.
-Deliberation.
-Consensus.
-Dissent.
-Dissent is the least developed of these.
-Engineering for dissent.
-The ability to create shared goals and to exit. engagement with shared project.
-The subject of my next book.

 # Tech Appendix